-Or buy a Discovery Pass and enjoy 12 months unlimited* access to all three of our sites for the great price of £16 per adult.
-Accompanying children go free!
+Or buy a Discovery Pass and enjoy 12 months unlimited* access to all four of our sites for the great price of £18 per adult over 18 years.
+All accompanying children (0-18 years) go free!!

 Purchase one at our sites next time you visit or from the Guernsey information Centre.